Thank you for visiting Zhifeng's website

 Research Interests

-My research interests are in Computer Science + Education, trying to find and use systematic ways to personalize and accelerate learning processes.
+My research interests lie in Computer Science + Education.
+I'm trying to find and use systematic ways to understand, personalize, and accelerate learning processes.

 Design and Develop Interests